-Notice of a public hearing on the application must be published in a newspaper not more than fifteen (15) and not less than five (5) days before the date of the meeting at which the public hearing will be conducted.
+Notice of a public hearing on the application must be published in a newspaper not less than fifteen (15) before the date of the meeting at which the public hearing will be conducted.

 Notice of the hearing must also be delivered by mail or personal delivery to the applicant and all owners and occupants of property located within three hundred (300) feet of the property subject to the application.
 These notices must include the following information: